arrivendell/visualizer/README.md

 ### The sensor runner
 The sensor executable is run from a small python program, the "sensor runner", which reads its output values, for simplicity.
 Note that the choice of redirecting the output of the program in a log file and reading this file could have been more flexible as restarting a sensor wouldn't have required to restart the python program.

 The sensor runner can be summarized in 4 steps:
-- Getting the values from the output into three strings
+- Getting the values from the output into 3 strings
 - Pre-processing those values and preparing tags to define them (This is where the potential sensor defect is tagged)
 - Naming and casting those values to their corresponding metric value
 - Sending those metrics to a Metric Service